littensy/charm/README.md

 	status = store.setStatus,
 	timer = store.timerAtom,
-	-- Signals unique to a player should also have a key unique to -- that player, to avoid overwriting other synced signals [`inventory-{Players.LocalPlayer.UserId}`] = setInventory, })
+	-- Signals unique to a player should also have a key unique to -- that player, to avoid name collisions [`inventory-{Players.LocalPlayer.UserId}`] = setInventory, })